Acupuncture for Migraines: Treatment & Care

-Our Chiropractic and Acupuncture Clinic provides effective, natural treatment that is clinically proven to provide instant relief and long-term prevention for migraines and headaches for Northern Virginia and Washington DC Metropolitan area.
+Our Chiropractic and Acupuncture Clinic provides effective, natural treatment that is clinically proven for instant relief and long-term prevention for migraines and headaches for Northern Virginia and Washington DC Metropolitan area.

 Our TCM migraine specialist provides a safe and effective approach to relieving headache and migraine pain, without causing harmful side effects.

 Understanding Migraines | Headaches

 Migraine attack is classified as a primary headache, and it is a neurological disorder.
 Whether you have a chronic headache or the worst migraine associated with neurological symptoms, including light and noise intolerance, pain behind eye, nausea, vomiting, depression and irritation, the cause may be associated with a structural issue.
 When the nerves in the neck are irritated or compressed, they send disturbing sensory messages to the brain.
 This disturbed or heighten the sensitivity of the nervous system can lead directly to acute headaches or migraines.

 There are many factors in Traditional Chinese Medicine (TCM) theory that may play a key role in the root cause of a headache or migraine.
 They are body constitution, emotional health, excessive work, social and exercise activities, improper diet, dehydration, physical trauma, and hormones.
 Headaches and migraines can also be diagnosed according to specific symptoms, times of occurrence, location on the body, type of pain, triggers and remedies which provide relief.

 - Have you tried medications or Botox and found that your symptoms keep coming back?

 - Are you experiencing side effects from your medicines?

 - Have you almost given up hope because of the poor outcome of many treatment options?

-- INSTANT RELIEF – there is an effective, natural treatment that is clinically proven to provide instant relief and long-term prevention.
+- INSTANT RELIEF – Yes.
+There is an effective, natural treatment that is clinically proven to provide instant relief and long-term prevention.